-Where, despite the school having taken relevant and purposeful action to identify, assess and meet the needs of the pupil, the pupil has not made expected progress, the school will consider requesting an Education, Health and Care (EHC) needs assessment.
+Where, despite the school having taken relevant and purposeful action to identify, assess and meet the needs of the pupil, the pupil has not made expected progress, the school will consider requesting Top-Up funding or an Education, Health and Care (EHC) needs assessment.
 Only a very small proportion of pupils require an Education Health and Care Plan.
 These pupils are likely to have severe or complex needs that require more specialist advice and support.